ThomasLMM/CMD-Wifi-password/README.md

 - ENJOY.

 # Know issues
-Early beta stage so except some bug and crash.
+Early stage and pre-release alpha so except some bug and crash.

 - [x] ~~Possible error if the network has been registered by WPS.~~
 - [x] ~~An error occurs if the SSID contains spaces.~~